Windshield shatters during Delta flight from Salt Lake City to D.C. - NewsBreak

 Passengers aboard the flight say the plane made an unexpected landing in Denver due to the incident.

 “We were on our way to the ACC meeting when it was announced that we would need to make an unplanned landing in Denver because the windshield cracked,” wrote passenger Kirk Knowlton in a tweet.
 “Apparently, it was spontaneous.
 Fortunately, we landed safely and are about to get back in air.
-We are grateful for safe flights.”Whistleblower: Hertz using police as ‘repo’ men, prompting false arrests
+We are grateful for safe flights.”Missing an item from a grave in Topeka?
+It may not have been stolen

 In a statement, Delta confirmed the unscheduled landing.